-7.1 1/2/3 PGM MODES (PRESS A OR B FROM MAIN MENU)
+7.1 1/2/3 PGM modes (press A or B from Main menu)

-Multicam has two modes for its basic operation, 1 $\ensuremath{\mathsf{PRV/PGM}}$ mode or Multi $\ensuremath{\mathsf{PGM}}$ mode:
+Multicam has two modes for its basic operation, 1 PRV/PGM mode or Multi PGM mode:

-- The 1PGM+PRV mode, as described previously, is the more powerful of the two, allowing for interaction between all outputs.
-Here, synchronized replays can be rolled and chained between the cameras with either a mix, wipe, or cut between them. - The MULTI PGM mode is more basic, which gives the operator independent control of all outputs.
+- The 1PGM+PRV mode, as described previously, is the more powerful of the two, allowing interaction between all outputs.
+Here, synchronized replays can be rolled and chained between the cameras with either a mix, a wipe, or a cut between them. - The MULTI PGM mode is more basic, which gives the operator independent control of all outputs.

-In this mode, all outputs can be controlled together (such as jogging back to a certain action, with all outputs) or they can be controlled individually (either PGM 1, 2 or 3).
+In this mode, all outputs can be controlled together (such as jogging back to a certain action, with all outputs) or they can be controlled individually (either PGM 1, 2, or 3).